Guerra de los Padres

-The Guerra de los Padres ("War of the Priests") was a violent political crisis that took place in Honduras between April and June of 1861.
+The Guerra de los Padres ("War of the Priests") was a violent political crisis that took place in Honduras between April and June 1861.
 A conflict between the government and the clergy began when president José Santos Guardiola agreed to permit freedom of worship to the inhabitants of the Bay Islands, a predominantly Protestant colony of Britain.
 This contravened the Constitution of 1848.

 Background

 The following year, 1860, the Vicar of the Cid, settled in La Paz, summoned the people in a "Pastoral against the Honduran Government."
 From his rhetoric, charges and crimes were formulated, in addition to the proliferation of Freemasonry and politics, for which he agitated the population, on December 26, 1860, the Vicar of the Cid located in San Antonio, excommunicated the president in turn General José Santos Guardiola, an act that the government replied on January 5, 1861, ordering the expulsion from the national territory of Vicar Miguel del Cid, leaving as substitute Fray José Nicolás Irías Midence, who had returned from his exile.
 Del Cid, upon learning of the government orders, proceeded to move several of his relatives to carry out protests and marches against the government, firstly a good group of civilians under the command of the priest Yanuario Reyes were organized in the city of Nacaome.
 Hostile, looting and vandalism, that wanting to be dismantled by government forces, the rebels barricaded themselves in the local church, causing a small battle.